ezeahunanya/autotrader/readme.md

 # Autotrader

-Autotrader analyses car feature data from thee autotrader website.
+Autotrader analyses car features from the autotrader website.
 This project is split into to three sections:

 - Gathering data into a database